RyokoNod/sdm-asian-elephants/codes/README.md

   Scripts:
   * ```CV.R```: Does only the spatial cross-validation for the initial priors.
-  * ```bayes_linGLM.R```: The main script for Bayesian GLM.
+  * ```bayes_linGLM.R```: The main script for Bayesian logistic regression.
 Has everything from model building to plotting, but tends to crash on Aalto's RStudio.
   * ```bayes_linGLM_adjustpriors.R```: Exactly the same as ```bayes_linGLM.R```, but has adjusted prior settings in the function definition.
   * ```big_condeff_surface.R```: The plotting script that draws the conditional surface plot beyond the training data's range.
   * ```inference_adjustpriors.R```: The script that creates models with adjusted priors.